ykryzhanovskyi/configs/processes/vote-proposal.md

 - For CIPs or operational votes requiring a GitHub PR (e.g., weights, IPs):
   - Prepare the corresponding PR(s) once the vote passes.
   - Announce PR status and request review/merge in `#supervalidator-ops`.
+  - Ensure that the status of the CIP in GitHub has been updated to "Final" once the CIP has gone into effect.

 ### Notes